revanna7226/sphinx-revs-tech-docs/docs/java/design_patterns/solid_principles/srp.rst

 `Reference Link <https://www.geeksforgeeks.org/single-responsibility-principle-in-java-with-examples/>`_

+.. admonition:: Definition

     Class should have one reason to change or should have one single responsibility.

+The Single Responsibility Principle (SRP) in Java states that a class should have only one responsibility or reason to change.
+This means each class should focus on a single functionality or purpose, avoiding combining multiple responsibilities into one class.

 .. code-block:: java